The Bankrate promise

 Furthermore, the Shop with Points program may not give you the best redemption values for your rewards.
 You may get a better deal if you redeem points for travel, cash back or gift cards.
 Redemption values could also be far better on travel rewards credit cards that let you transfer points to travel partners (though you’ll likely pay annual fees on these accounts).

 Enjoy up to 25% cash back with exclusive offers

-When you hold the Amazon Prime Card, you can purchase select items from the Prime Card promotion page and get up to 25 percent cash back.
+When you hold the Prime Vida card, you can purchase select items from the Prime Card promotion page and get up to 25 percent cash back.
 These Prime Card “Bonus Deals” are available in product categories such as:

 You can take advantage of these special offers to check off items on your holiday gift list.
 Once any eligible Prime Bonus Deal purchase posts to your account, you’ll receive the extra percentage you earned back as a statement credit, which will be available to use within one or two billing cycles.

 Rest easy with Visa Signature protections

 As a Visa Signature credit card, the Prime Visa card comes with purchase protections that can be particularly useful for holiday shoppers.

 When you buy an eligible product with your Prime Rewards Visa card, you can enjoy added peace of mind knowing that the card offers an extended warranty.
 Rules apply, of course.
 But as long as you use your card to buy a permitted product with a U.S. manufacturer’s warranty of three years or less, you’ll get an extra year of warranty coverage.